-Maintaining and expanding senior mobility is a priority because
+Maintaining and expanding senior mobility is a priority:

-- .
-The number of older county residents who have difficulty driving or can't drive also will increase. - Compared to the recent past, a higher number of older adults will live in places that are difficult to serve by Public Transportation and who will not be accustomed to using public transportation. - Existing alternatives to driving and conventional public transportation, especially paratransit such as Redi-Wheels, will not be able to meet all the needs of seniors who must limit or cease driving. - Because of recent waves of immigration, increasing numbers of older people may have difficulty accessing available Transportation due to language and cultural barriers.
+- The number of older county residents who have difficulty driving or cannot drive will increase. - Compared to the recent past, a higher number of older adults unaccustomed to using transit will live in places that are difficult to serve by public transportation. - Existing alternatives to driving and conventional public transportation, especially paratransit such as Redi-Wheels, will not be able to meet all the needs of seniors who must limit or cease driving. - Because of recent waves of immigration, increasing numbers of older people may have difficulty accessing available transportation due to language and cultural barriers.